chfrank-cgn/chfrank-cgn.github.io/openstack.md

 ## Custom Cluster

-Alternatively, the cluster can be built from individually created instances and the help of a startup script, to install and enable docker ([Ubuntu18.04 LTS](https://ubuntu.com/download/server)):
+Alternatively, the cluster can be built from individually created instances, with the help of a startup script to install and enable docker ([Ubuntu18.04 LTS](https://ubuntu.com/download/server)):

 ```
 #!/bin/sh